atlasgshd-lab/black-hole-journey/README.md

-an 11 yo kid make this and trying to try his game
+an 11 yo kid made this and trying to try his game